sdevasthali-McK/PAM_gitleaks/README.md

 There is plenty of documentation on the Gitleaks Git repository.
 For our purposes, we shall configure our own .toml file for the rules and provide a path to the code local repository

+Gitleaks runs in 2 modes -
+1. Protect - Command that we will use by default.
+This command scans the currently staged or committed objects and runs the secrets rules against them
+2. Detect - Command that we can use for historic repositories or when making the repository public.
+It scans the whole repository and its list of commits to identify leaks

 There are 2 ways to run gitleaks:-

 Implicit Run -
-Any time you are attempting to commit any code, github will check the complete repository for any leaks.
+Any time you are attempting to commit any code, github will check the staged commits for any leaks.
+This is the default behaviour expected after installation using this guide.
 There are no additional steps required.

 Explicit Run -
 ```
-gitleaks --path='[Path_To_Repository]' --config-path='[Path_To_TOML_File]' --no-git -v --depth=1
+DETECT:
+gitleaks detect --verbose --redact --source='[Path_To_Repository]' --config='[Path_To_TOML_File]' --log-ops = '[git-log options]'

+PROTECT:
+gitleaks detect --verbose --redact --source='[Path_To_Repository]' --config='[Path_To_TOML_File]' --staged
 ```

 For example:
 ```
-gitleaks --path='/Users/sankalp_devasthali/Documents/GitRepos/pam-pamda-pydq' --config-path='/Users/sankalp_devasthali/Documents/gitleaks.toml' --no-git -v --depth=1
+--verbose --redact --source=$(git rev-parse --show-toplevel) --config=$glpath --staged
 ```

 Expected output?